loading

 Your doctor can attempt to make a diagnosis and then propose a course of treatment once they have completed any necessary testing.
 The treatment includes surgical interventions.

 Once gall stones are found, surgical removal of gall bladder is the only treatment.
-Even if asymptomatic, gall bladder should be removed as the complications that can occour of left treated can put a patients life at risk.
+Even if asymptomatic, the gallbladder should be removed as the complications that can occur if left untreated can put a patient’s life at risk.

-Gall bladder itself is vestigial and is a rudimentary organ in humans.
+The gall bladder itself is vestigial and is a rudimentary organ in humans.
 Therefore removal of gall bladder causes no problems to the patient in the future.
-Life style and oral medications are not sufficient to treat gall bladder stones.
+Lifestyle and oral medications are not sufficient to treat gallbladder stones.

-Gall bladder stones are also a risk factor for developing of gall bladder cancer which has an extremely poor prognosis.
+Gallbladder stones are also a risk factor for developing gallbladder cancer which has an extremely poor prognosis.
 Once detected, very rarely do the patients survive.
 Hence, one should not wait for surgery and get it done as soon as possible.

 This is how you prepare for it.